 THE ACTOR PLAYING CAROLINE Both Sala and Sidney passed away in 2018.
-They had three children, eight grandchildren and eight great-grandchildren.
-On the screen is a photo of Sala and Sidney in their 80s.
+Sala was 94.

-THE ACTOR PLAYING ANN

-The letters and photos Sala saved during her years in the camps are archived in the Dorot Jewish Division of the New York Public Library.
+THE ACTOR PLAYING ANN The letters and photos Sala saved during her years in the camps are archived in the Dorot Jewish Division of the New York Public Library.